ExtraHop/code-examples/README.md

 ### upload-stix

-This Python script uploads all STIX files in a given directory to a list of ExtraHop systems
+This Python script uploads all STIX 1.x files in a given directory to a list of ExtraHop systems.
+This script is compatible with ExtraHop systems running firmware versions 26.1 or earlier.

+For more information, see [Upload STIX files through the REST API](https://docs.extrahop.com/26.1/rest-upload-stix/).

+### upload-stix2

+This Python script uploads a STIX 2.x file to an ExtraHop console or sensor.
+This script is compatible with ExtraHop systems running firmware versions 26.2 or later.

 For more information, see [Upload STIX files through the REST API](https://docs.extrahop.com/current/rest-upload-stix/).